andrewtarry/andrewtarry.github.io/_posts/2023-02-22-rip-films-for-plex.md

 ---
 layout: post
-title: How I rip film for Plex
+title: How I rip films for Plex
 description: Plex and other media servers allow you store your films and have a personal media libaray.
 The challenge is getting the films into the library to start with
 date: 2023-02-22 01:10:00 +0000
 categories: [MakeMKV, Docker]